Test-Scouts/LLM-Req-Traceability/README.md

 ## Testing Modules

 Currently only some of the modules in `src/core/` are partially tested.
-To run the tests, run the following command in `src/core/`:
+To run the tests, run the following command from `src/`:
 ```bash
 $ python -m unittest discover
 ```